 The infill hillside overlay district is defined in Chapter 21.14A.
-The overlay district defines geographic areas subject to hillside development standards when average slope of the net developable area of the property are 10% or greater.
+The overlay district defines geographic areas subject to hillside development standards when average slope of the net developable area of the property exceeds 10%.

 (Ord.
 572 N.S. § 2 Exh.
 A (B), 1989)